xamarin/xamarin-macios/tools/devops/device-tests/README.md

 All the steps of the device-tests.yml have been moved to different powershell scripts.
 This are grouped by their usage.
 They are grouped in

-* GitHub: cmdlets that allow to interact with the GitHub rest API.
+* GitHub: cmdlets that allow to interact with the GitHub REST API.
-* VSTS: cmdlets that allow to interact with the VSTS rest API.
+* VSTS: cmdlets that allow to interact with the VSTS REST API.
 * MLaunch: cmdlets that allow to interact with mlaunch.
 * System: cmdlets that provide information about the system as well as to cleanup certain resources used by the tests.